Peakboard/peakboard-templates.github.io/_templates/IT-Admin-Ticket-Board/en.md

 ---
 layout: article
-title: IT-Admin-Ticket-Board
+title: IT ticket system – show the most important tickets in real-time by priority
 description:
-  - Quickly know how many tickets are still open, or how many have already been completed this month?
+  - You work in the IT department and want a quick overview of the current target/actual status of open and closed tickets?
+Or you would like to have a ticket overview of the last 12 months e.g. via bar chart?
 No problem with this template.
-Simply connect to your own ticket system and always keep track of all urgent support requests.
-This gives you an overview and increases the satisfaction of your colleagues.
-Important tickets no longer fall by the wayside.
-This simplifies ticket management.
-You can probably think of many more important information that you could put into this template, just download and modify it!
+Just connect the template to your own ticket system and keep track of all support and service requests at any time.
+Manage tickets efficiently and ensure deadlines are being kept.
+The template is also customizable  offering many more visualization options.
+Simply download and get started!
 lang: en
 weight: 1000
 isDraft: true